Taking Photos to Help with Identification

 7. Use the Highest Resolution

 Set your camera to take photos at the highest resolution possible.
 New cameras typically are set at the lowest resolution.
-Right click on the image and then click properties to determine its size.
+To get an idea of resolution, right click on a thumbnail of a photo on your computer, then click Properties to determine its size.
 Images in the 1 to 99 kilobyte range are too small.
 Images in the 1,000 to 2,000 kilobyte range have better detail when looked at closely.